StrangeBeeCorp/docs/docs/thehive/installation/kubernetes.md

 # How to Deploy TheHive on Kubernetes

-This topic provides step-by-step instructions for deploying TheHive on a Kubernetes cluster using [the StrangeBee Helm chart](https://github.com/StrangeBeeCorp/helm-charts/tree/main/thehive-charts/thehive).
+This topic provides step-by-step instructions for deploying TheHive on a Kubernetes cluster using [the StrangeBee Helm chart repository](https://github.com/StrangeBeeCorp/helm-charts).

 !!! info "License"
     The Community license supports only a single node.
 To deploy multiple TheHive nodes, you must upgrade to a Gold or Platinum license.
 A fresh deployment of TheHive on an empty database includes a two-week Platinum trial, allowing you to test multi-node setups.